ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 The Mission Critical Workloads instance is configured with vCenter High Availability (HA) enabled during provisioning.
 Automated failover is managed and performed by vCenter.

 Investigation is underway for automation of the reassignment of the vCenter IP address in DNS.
-Otherwise you must manually reassign the IP address upon vCenter failover or contact GTS assistance.
+Otherwise you must manually reassign the IP address upon vCenter failover or contact IBM Global Technology Services (GTS) for assistance.

 ### Network design
 {: #mcv-archi-comp-HA-network}